tattle-made/Uli/browser-extension/api-server/README.md

 # Development

 1. run `docker-compose up`
    ensure that mysql is running.
-A gui can be found at localhost:8080.
-   Enter the following values to connect to it.
+A gui can be found at localhost:8080 after running the docker-compose Enter the following values to connect to it.
    Server : db
    Username : tattle
    Password : tattle_pw
-   Database : ogbv_plugin
+   Database : uli-dev

-2. Ensure all the environtment variables specified in development.env file are set.
+2. Ensure all the environment variables specified in development.env file are set.

 3. run `npm install`